YashIndane/YashIndane/README.md

 ### Hello, I am Yash Indane
+I always keep myself updated with the latest technologies used in the industry .
+I am skilled in Python and interested to work in ML , AI , DevOps , MLOps , Big Data , Cloud Technologies etc.
+Open source contributer.

 <!--
 **YashIndane/YashIndane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->